DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 Do this in a way that suits you.
 Before adding your final notes to the report.
 For example, in a Word doc or the panel chat in Slack.

 You could also add comments directly to the report in the service assessment service during the assessment.
-It will be the lead assessor’s responsibility to add the overall rating, review the report and submit it to the service assessment team.
+It will be the lead assessor’s responsibility to add the overall rating, review the report and submit it to the service assessment plus team.
 They'll then forward it on to the service team.

 ### Give the service a rating for each Service Standard

-Following recent changes to [Central Digital and Data Office (CDDO)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a red, amber or green (RAG) rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).
+Following recent changes to [CDDO (Central Digital and Data Office)](https://www.gov.uk/government/organisations/central-digital-and-data-office) policy for service assessments, services will be given either a RAG rating for each of the [14 Service Standard points](https://apply-the-service-standard.education.gov.uk/service-standard).

 Plus, you'll also provide an overall rating for the service.
 This replaces using ‘met’ or ‘not met’.